JanusK22/Bible-project-kivy/README.md

 # Bible-project-kivy
-A Ui Bible App base on Kivy
+A Ui Bible App base on Kivy ( The last Word)

 Key Features : ( Till now)